Farewell 3d and 6d, hello rationing

 The store in Hammersmith, West London, was among the first to get a new look, with no mention of the prices.
 They were replaced by the "Diamond W" motif at either side of the name.
 The layout matched the approach that had been used in North America and Germany since 1932.

-The old British currency operated in base twelve, with twelve pennies to a shilling and two hundred and forty to a pound, making it much harder than decimal money!
+The old British currency operated in base twelve, with twelve pennies to a shilling and two hundred and forty to a pound, making such sums much harder than in today's decimal money!

 From 1940 onwards the complexity was compounded by rationing.
 Clothing and food purchases required coupons.
 Every citizen had an allowance of garments of different types and of each major food group.
 There was a different coupon for each, which had to be handed over when making a purchase.
 Officially they were non-transferrable.